FlureeKevin/developers-site/docs/overview/about.md

 ### Smart Functions {#smart-functions}

-The Fluree system consists of a cryptographically-secure ledger to handle state and a scalable semantic graph database to serve queries.
 Fluree uses SmartFunctions, smart and flexible embedded data policies similar to stored procedures, to enforce rules related to identity and access management as well as data shape and quality.